 The module ‘Current Issues in Maternal and Perinatal Health’ focuses on low and middle income countries and addresses the following public health questions: what is the burden of mortality and morbidity for women and their young babies; what are the determinants and causes of this burden; what are the available evidence-based interventions and strategies; what are their relative effectiveness; what are current topical or unresolved issues in maternal and perinatal health.
 The module includes lectures on common ground material and problem-based activities on unresolved or topical programmatic issues.
 It is attended every year by 40 students, including external students, and takes place from the end of February to the end of March.

 In addition to teaching MSc students, academic staff supervise research degree students (PhD, DrPH) from different countries in their specialist areas.
-Please contact any member of the team if you would like to do a research degree on maternal health with us.
+Please contact any member of the team if you would like to do a research degree on maternal or newborn health with us.